CLOUDS LINGER, WITH FOG DEVELOPING TONIGHT

 WIND & WAVES FORECAST:

-TODAY: Early rain & storms, then mostly cloudy.
-Humidity rises late.
-HIGH: 73

-TONIGHT: Turning cloudy.
+TONIGHT: Turning cloudy once again.
 Areas of fog...
 Could be dense late.
-A bit humid.
-LOW: 62
+Humid.
+LOW: 60

 MONDAY: Mostly sunny.
 Hot and humid, but cooler lakeside.
 HIGH: 90 LOW: 70

-TUESDAY: Hot, humid and breezy.
+TUESDAY: Hot, muggy, and breezy.
 Increasing clouds.
 Thunderstorms late, or at night.
-HIGH: 89 LOW: 69
+HIGH: 89 LOW: 70

 WEDNESDAY: Lingering showers and storms.
 Breezy and humid.
 HIGH: 83 LOW: 64